 after a few passes, i got a take that seemed decent enough to keep. i found i had to hit the snare a bit harder than usual to get it to come through, and i’m not a hard hitter behind the drums. but when you consider one stereo microphone was capturing all of the drums and cymbals, with no close mics or overheads used, the sound that came out of the monitors was pretty insane.

-with no mic on the kick, and no EQ, i think this is my favourite kick drum sound i’ve ever managed to record. it just sounds right. it sounds real. no mud, not too bass-y or thump-y, no hype, but it’s not wimpy either. it sits exactly where i want it to in the mix. it might not come through as well on computer speakers, but it sure sounds good on expensive headphones and studio monitors. i don’t think my cymbals ever sounded this good before either.
+with no mic on the kick, and no EQ, i think this is my favourite kick drum sound i’ve ever managed to record. it just sounds right. it sounds real. no mud, not too bass-y or thump-y, no hype, but it’s not wimpy either. it sits where i want it to in the mix. it might not come through as well on computer speakers, but it sure sounds good on headphones and studio monitors. i don’t think my cymbals have ever sounded this good before either.

 i added a generous amount of high frequency EQ to bring out a little more shimmer, or sparkle, or whatever word you prefer for “that which doth not fizzle, but maketh mine pikestaff grow nonetheless”. i don’t have any good outboard EQ at my disposal. at all. aside from the EQ strip on a chandler TG channel mic pre (which i’ve never really put through its paces), i’m limited to what lives inside of the VS-1680.

 if i need to cut lows or something, it works fine. if i want to boost high frequencies, it’s going to sound much closer to “my ears are bleeding!” than “auditory sweetness”.